A Survey on Data Pricing: from Economics to Data Science: Pricing Digital Products

 In addition to potentially unlimited supply, another important feature of digital goods is that a digital good may be sold repetitively, such as a movie and a song.
 Therefore, auctions on digital goods may run continuously instead of only one round.
 Moreover, customers may want to have prompt answers to their bids.

 Online auctions~\cite{10.1145/352871.352897} are designed to address the setting where different customers bid at different times.
-The auction mechanism has to make decisions about each bid as it arrives.
+The auction mechanism has to make decision about each bid as it arrives.
 An (online) auction is \emph{incentive compatible} if the bidders are rationally motivated to reveal their true valuations of the object.
 Lavi and Nisan~\cite{10.1145/352871.352897} show that an online auction is incentive compatible if and only if it is based on supply curves under the assumption of limited supply, that is, before it receives the $i$-th bid $b_i(q)$, it fixes the supply curve $p_i(q)$ based on the previous bids, and (1) the quantity $q_i$ sold to customer $i$ is the quantity $q$ that maximizes the sum $\sum_{j=1}^q(b_i(j)-p_i(j))$; and (2) the price paid by $i$ is $\sum_{j=1}^{q} p_i(j)$.
-They also propose incentive compatible auctions for limited supply.

 To tackle the challenges when there is unlimited supply, Bar-Yossef \textit{et~al.}~\cite{10.5555/545381.545506} point out that supply curves are not available anymore.
 Instead, they propose an extremely simple incentive-compatible randomized online auction.
-For each bidder $i$, it picks a random number $t \in \{0, \ldots, \lfloor \log h \rfloor\}$ and sets the price threshold to $s_i = 2^t$, where $h$ is the ratio of the highest valuation against the lowest valuation among all bidders.
+Each bidder $i$ picks a random number $t \in \{0, \ldots, \lfloor \log h \rfloor\}$ and sets the price threshold to $s_i = 2^t$, where $h$ is the ratio of the highest valuation against the lowest valuation among all bidders.
 This auction is $O(\log h)$-competitive.

 The auction mechanism can be further improved to achieve even better incentive-compatibility.
 Specifically, we can divide a sequence of bids $b_1, b_2, \ldots$ into $l=(\lfloor \log h \rfloor+1)$ buckets, such that bucket $B_j$ contains the bids with indexes in range $[2^j, 2^{j+1})$.
-The weight of bucket $B_j$ is the sum of bids within $I_j$, that is, $w_j = \sum_{i \in B_j} i$.
+The weight of bucket $B_j$ is the sum of bids within $B_j$, that is, $w_j = \sum_{i \in B_j} i$.
 A new bidder can choose one of the buckets at random with the probability proportional to the bucket weight, and pays the price of the lowest bid of the bucket.
 The price $s_i$ that bidder $i$ pays follows the probability distribution $Pr[s_i = 2^j] = \big(\frac{w_j}{\sum_{r=0}^{l-1}w_r} \big)^d$, where $d$ is a parameter.
 The auction is shown $O(3^d(\log h)^{\frac 1 {d+1}})$-competitive.
 By setting $d = \sqrt{\log \log h}$, the auction is $O(\exp(\sqrt{\log \log h}))$-competitive.